jsa3qy/joty-2025/joty_review.md

 **Context:**
 ```
-11:32 Jordan: Yeah if it’s above 45 or so I’m shorts and a tshirt/tank
+11:32 Geoff: Yeah if it’s above 45 or so I’m shorts and a tshirt/tank
 11:35 Will: Spoken like a true Chicagoan
 11:45 Adi: I’m warm by the time I get back, but it allows me to get cool immediately after taking off my sweatshirt
 11:46 Shubs: I'm happy for u